Learning the dynamics of a one-dimensional plasma model with graph neural networks: Introduction

 Simulating the kinetic behavior of a plasma~\cite{chen1984introduction} is a complex and computationally demanding task.
 Fully relativistic massively-parallelized Particle-in-Cell (PIC) codes are commonly used to model these phenomena and have been shown to correctly recover and predict plasma collective behavior~\cite{dawson1983particle, birdsall2004plasma, fonseca2002osiris}.

 To obtain computational speed-ups, there have been recent attempts to combine existing PIC codes with machine learning surrogate models.
-These efforts include approaches to accelerate \cite{kube2021machine} or fully replace\cite{aguilar2021deep} the field solver block, or the integration of surrogate models into advanced physics extensions~\cite{badiali2022machine}.
-However, how to simultaneously obtain a significant computational gain, while enforcing known physics constraints is still an open research question.
+These efforts include approaches to accelerate \cite{kube2021machine} or fully replace\cite{nicolini2019model, aguilar2021deep} the field solver block, reduce the computational burden associated with the particle push and grid-particle/particle-grid interpolation~\cite{nayak2023accelerating, hesthaven2024adaptive}, and the integration of surrogate models into advanced physics extensions~\cite{badiali2022machine}.
+In parallel, PIC simulations and machine learning algorithms have also been used to train fast surrogate models for plasma accelerator setups~\cite{djordjevic2021modeling, bethke2021invertible, schmitz2023modeling, sandberg2024synthesizing}, to learn closures for fluid simulations~\cite{joglekar2023machine}, to model hybrid plasma representations~\cite{wu2022learning}, and to recover reduced plasma models~\cite{alves2022data}.
+However, obtaining a significant computational gain, while enforcing known physics constraints and reproducing the kinetic effects for a broad range of scenarios, is still an open research question.

-Developments in machine learning introduced several physics-inspired surrogate models as an alternative to standard differential equation solvers \cite{chen2018neural, li2020fourier, karniadakis2021physics, brandstetter2022message} and $n$-body or mesh-based simulators ~\cite{sanchez2020learning, pfaff2020learning, zhong2021benchmarking, satorras2021n, brandstetter2022geometric, prantl2022guaranteed}.
+Developments in machine learning introduced several physics-inspired surrogate models as an alternative to standard differential equation solvers \cite{chen2018neural, li2020fourier, karniadakis2021physics, brandstetter2022message} and $n$-body or mesh-based simulators ~\cite{sanchez2020learning, pfaff2020learning, zhong2021benchmarking, satorras2021n, brandstetter2022geometric, prantl2022guaranteed, lam2022graphcast}.